BA (HKU), MPhil (Cantab)

 In a very broad sense, I am interested in how language (reading skills, in particular) is acquired and how long-term memory is formed.
 I also have a long-standing interest in the neurocognitive basis of developmental dyslexia and developmental language disorder (DLD).

-My current DPhil project attempts to shed light on how the human brain acquires long-term representations of orthography (i.e., how short-term orthographic memory becomes long-term?).
-And how different linguistic (e.g., context, meaning) and non-linguistic factors (e.g., nocturnal sleep) influence this process.
+My DPhil is concerned with word learning, specifically how different linguistic (e.g., context, meaning) and non-linguistic factors (e.g., nocturnal sleep) influence the word-learning process.
 I use behavioural testing, eye-tracking, and computational methods to address these questions.
 In addition to my DPhil project, I am also working on a study that looks into the contribution of different neurotransmitters to the reading difficulty associated with developmental dyslexia.

 I completed my bachelor's degree at the University of Hong Kong, during which I spent two semesters at UC Berkeley as an exchange student.
 I then completed my MPhil at Cambridge, where I worked on a project that explored the relation between statistical learning and the development of L2 spelling.